Blog →

 Can I use AI tools without technical expertise?

-Adopting any new technology can be intimidating but AI is getting more and more user friendly everyday.
+Yes.
+Adopting any new technology can be intimidating, but AI is getting more user friendly every day.
 With a common dialogue-focused interface and natural language usage, you can often just tell these AI tools what you're trying to do and they can provide insights into how to achieve it.
-Sometimes, the AI technology can actually optimize the set up work for you.
+Sometimes the AI can even handle the setup work for you.

 The future is collaborative and intelligent